 It goes without saying that wine was needed to complete the job.

 We got a late start because I had an evening meeting.
-Green Dragon had prepared some snacks to keep us fuelled for the effort.
+Green Dragon had prepared some snacks to keep us fueled for the effort.
 We started with some 2008 Satek Winery Marechal Foch, an enjoyable bottle from our favorite Indiana winery.

 After the initial set up, Ace of Bass punched various buttons and eventually the glorious picture illuminated casting a heavenly glow through the family room.
 Cascades of applause and a trumpet fanfare erupted (not really, but they should have).